Hiking Chilliwack Lake - panoramic view

 Description

-For experienced hikers seeking a more demanding challenge, the Flora Lake Trail offers an exhilarating 14-kilometer journey into true alpine terrain.
-This trail demands respect, with steep climbs that will test your endurance and technical sections that require sure footing.
-The effort pays dividends in panoramic vistas that stretch across the entire Chilliwack River valley and surrounding mountain ranges.
-Flora Lake itself sits in a high alpine bowl, often retaining ice well into summer and providing a stark, beautiful contrast to the lower elevation forests.
+At the other end of the spectrum, the Flora Lake Trail offers a demanding 14-kilometer journey into true alpine terrain.
+Steep climbs and technical sections require sure footing and solid fitness, but the payoff is panoramic views across the entire Chilliwack River valley.
+Flora Lake sits in a high alpine bowl and often holds ice well into summer — a stark, beautiful contrast to the lush forests below.

 Wildlife and Natural Features